stencil-community/stencil-helmet/README.md

 ---

 This is a [Stencil](https://github.com/ionic-team/stencil) component meant to be used within Stencil apps to declaratively update the document `<head>`.
 You pass it elements that you'd normally place in `<head>`, and it updates `<head>` accordingly.
 Each instance will override duplicate tags from preceding instances.

-It renders nothing, so it can only be used within a Stencil app, not as a standalone web component.
+**Note** that, because it uses virtual DOM as input, stencil-helmet can only be used within Stencil apps and not as a standalone web component.

 ## Installation